Structure#

 - class Structure

-- classmethod from_string(string: str) Tuple[Structure | None, str] #
+- classmethod from_string(string: str) tuple[Structure | None, str]#

 Creates a

-, a pointer to the place inside the given string where parsing ended will be returned.Free-function: gst_structure_free
+Structurefrom a string representation.
+If end is notNone, a pointer to the place inside the given string where parsing ended will be returned.Free-function: gst_structure_free

 - Parameters: